Background on COVID-19

 Precautions NMCD is taking in response to the virus

-- ALL inmate visitation has been suspended.
+- All in-person inmate visitation has been suspended until further notice .

 - Each staff member is being medically screened before they begin their shift at every facility.